 The cost to sell on Amazon depends on your plan, product category, fulfillment strategy, and other variables.
 At minimum, you’ll pay $39.99 per month for a Professional seller plan (plus the additional selling fees mentioned above).
 This plan is good if you want to sell more than 40 units per month, advertise your products, qualify for top placement on product detail pages, and need advanced selling tools like APIs and reporting.

-Overall, Amazon is a good online marketplace to sell in if you want to reach a broad, global audience.
+Overall, Amazon is the best online store to sell items if you want to reach a broad, global audience.

 Chances are you’ve come across eBay once or twice in your day.
-It’s the original online selling site, having been online since 1995.
-EBay has over 1.3 billion listings and 182 million users worldwide, according to the latest eBay statistics.
+It’s the original best place to sell merchandise online, having been online since 1995. eBay has over 1.3 billion listings and 182 million users worldwide, according to the latest eBay statistics.

 You can sell anything on eBay, from everyday items like shoes and watches to weird stuff (yes, that’s a product category) like popcorn-scented pillows, bottles of air, and vintage ’70’s hand chairs.

-If you plan to sell on eBay, take its selling fees into consideration.
+If you plan to sell on eBay, take the online selling site’s selling fees into consideration.
 It charges a non-refundable listing fee for each product and another insertion fee if you list the same items in two different categories.
 It also charges a final value fee (usually between 10%–12%), calculated as a percentage of the total amount of the sale, including any shipping and handling charges.

-Similar to Amazon, eBay has a massive audience you can sell to, fast, and can make a good additional sales channel for your online store.
+Similar to Amazon, eBay is one of the best sites to sell online because it has a massive audience you can sell to, it’s fast, and it can make a good additional sales channel for your online store.

 Free Guide: How to Find a Profitable Product to Sell Online